ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 PreconnectionBindings := Preconnection.Resolve()
 ~~~

-The Resolve() call returns a list of Preconnection Objects, that represent
+The Resolve() call returns a list of Preconnection Objects, that represent the
-the concrete addresses, local and server reflexive, on which a Rendezvous()
+concrete addresses, local and server reflexive, on which a Rendezvous() for
-for the Preconnection will listen for incoming Connections.
-This list can
+the Preconnection will listen for incoming Connections.
+This list can be
-be passed to a peer via a signalling protocol, such as SIP or WebRTC, to
+passed to a peer via a signalling protocol, such as SIP {{?RFC3261}} or WebRTC
-configure the remote.
+{{?RFC7478}}, to configure the remote.

 ## Connection Groups {#groups}